-You can edit customer data using the context menu in the Header Section or the link in the Details Section provided that you have the required permissions.
+You can edit customer data using the Edit button in the Header Section or the Edit button in the Details Section provided that you have the required permissions.

-Figure 99: Editing customer data
+Figure 101: Editing customer data

-- (1) Click the Edit link in the context menu of the customer. - (2) Click the Edit link in the upper right corner of the Details Section.
+- (1) Click the Edit button in the header section of the customer. - (2) Click the Edit button in the upper right corner of the Details section.